- Oops!Something went wrong.Please try again later.

-- Significant Sales Growth of 19% Driven by Online Channels and Traditional Retail -
+- Revenue Growth of 14% Driven by 25% Increase in Online Channels

 RESEARCH TRIANGLE PARK, N.C., Feb.
-07, 2019 (GLOBE NEWSWIRE) -- Charles & Colvard, Ltd. (CTHR), the original and leading worldwide source of created moissanite, reported financial results for the quarter ended December 31, 2018 (“second quarter Fiscal 2019”).
-For the second quarter Fiscal 2019, the Company reported net sales of $10.1 million and net income of $1.2 million, or $0.05 per diluted share.
+4, 2021 /PRNewswire/ -- Charles & Colvard, Ltd. (Nasdaq: CTHR) (the "Company"), a globally recognized lab created gemstone company specializing in fine jewelry, reported financial results for the quarter ended December 31, 2020 ("Second Quarter Fiscal Year 2021"), with net sales of $12.1 million and net income of $2.5 million, or $0.09 earnings per diluted share.

 Recent Corporate Highlights